deadsnakes/python3.3/Doc/library/email.generator.rst

    The default is 78, as recommended (but not required) by :rfc:`2822`.

    The *policy* keyword specifies a :mod:`~email.policy` object that controls a number of aspects of the generator's operation.
-The default policy maintains backward compatibility.
+If no *policy* is specified, then the *policy* attached to the message object passed to :attr:`flatten` is used.

    .. versionchanged:: 3.3 Added the *policy* keyword.